1st Cornwall (Duke of Cornwall's) Artillery Volunteers: Later War

 As the invasion threat receded, the coast defences were seen as absorbing excessive manpower and were scaled back, the gunners being redeployed.
-During November 1943 the regiment lost a large number of men to other RA branches, to the infantry, to the navy and to coal mining, reducing its strength from around 600 to around 425 by the end of the year, and 108 Bty became non-operational.
-By March 1944 the old 75mm mobile guns were withdrawn, but on two occasions that month 216 Bty engaged hostile surface vessels using radar for range finding.
-Despite this E-boat activity the coastal artillery branch continued to shrink, a number of officers and other ranks being transferred in from disbanded units, and on 1 April three further batteries (212, 379 and 393) were regimented with 523rd Coast Rgt.
+During November 1943, the regiment lost a large number of men to other RA branches, to the infantry, to the navy and to coal mining, reducing its strength from around 600 to around 425 by the end of the year, and 108 Bty became non-operational.
+By March 1944, the old 75mm mobile guns were withdrawn, but on two occasions that month 216 Bty engaged hostile surface vessels using radar for range finding.
+Despite this E-boat activity the coastal artillery branch continued to shrink, a number of officers and other ranks being transferred in from disbanded units; on 1 April, three further batteries (212, 379 and 393) were regimented with 523rd Coast Rgt.
 Later that month, 18, 79 and 83 CODs were disbanded and a few of their men posted to the regiment, though the overall strength of the regiment remained roughly constant.

-In September the Home Guard was stood down, and its men ceased to do duty with the regiment, while a number of guns and searchlights became non-operational.
+In September, the Home Guard was stood down, and its men ceased to do duty with the regiment, while a number of guns and searchlights became non-operational.
 St Anthony Battery had become an RA Training Centre where 200 men were being trained in light anti-aircraft and field gunnery.
-In November 390 and 392 Btys became non-operational, then in January 1945 most of the gun positions were reduced to 'care and maintenance' and 130 other ranks were posted to 618th (Dorsetshire) Infantry Regiment, RA, formed for garrison duties.
-In February another 98 ORs went to 566th Coast Rgt, and the 138mm guns were removed from St Ives to Pendennis for storage.
+In November, 390 and 392 Btys became non-operational; then, in January 1945, most of the gun positions were reduced to 'care and maintenance' and 130 other ranks were posted to 618th (Dorsetshire) Infantry Regiment, RA, formed for garrison duties.
+In February, another 98 ORs went to 566th Coast Rgt, and the 138mm guns were removed from St Ives to Pendennis for storage.
 By VE Day, the strength of the regiment had dwindled to about 130 all ranks.

 On 1 June 1945, 108 Coast Bty (the original B Bty) began passing into suspended animation, completing the process on 22 June.
 Between 3 March and 27 April 1946, RHQ and 173, 216, 390 392, 400 and 442 Coast Btys also passed into suspended animation.

 Postwar

-The TA was reconstituted on 1 January 1947, and the regiment reformed as 409 Coast Regiment RA (Cornwall) (TA) with headquarters at Falmouth.
+When the TA was reconstituted on 1 January 1947, the regiment was reformed as 409 Coast Regiment RA (Cornwall) (TA) with headquarters at Falmouth.
 It was part of 102 Coast Brigade, based at Plymouth, within Southern Command.

-With the disbandment of Coast Artillery in the UK in 1956 the unit was converted to Royal Engineers as 409th (Cornwall) Independent Field Squadron, RE, incorporating a Troop of 571 Construction Squadron from 115 Construction Rgt, RE.
-In 1961 it dropped its 'Independent' subtitle and was assigned to a new 116 (Devon and Cornwall) Engineer Regiment, RE.
+With the disbandment of Coast Artillery in the UK in 1956, the unit was converted to Royal Engineers as 409th (Cornwall) Independent Field Squadron, RE, incorporating a Troop of 571 Construction Squadron from 115 Construction Rgt, RE.
+In 1961, it dropped its 'Independent' subtitle and was assigned to a new 116 (Devon and Cornwall) Engineer Regiment, RE.
 The regiment was disbanded on 1 April 1967 when the TA was reduced and converted into the Territorial and Army Volunteer Reserve.